hesom/ezboard/README.md

 ```

 ## Usage
 Just pipe the output of your training script into ezboard.
-By default lines are buffered by python before sent to ezboard, which causes a delay.
-To disable line buffering you can pass the `-u` to the python interpreter:
+By default lines are buffered by python before they are sent to ezboard, which causes a delay.
+To disable line buffering, pass the `-u` to the python interpreter:
 ```bash
 python -u train.py | ezboard
 ```